Mr-Glenn/Arduino-Hourglass-ADXL345/README.md

 All files needed to build this project in the Arduino IDE have been placed in one folder.

-The file "main.ino" has a writeup of what connections to make and what libraries are required as well as notes on what changes have been made.
+The "main.ino" file includes a writeup of what connections to make and what libraries are required.

+(Pointers to what code has been altered are also included.)

 [1] https://github.com/fbrnc/Arduino_Hourglass